Committed World Index Storage

 Committed World Index Storage currently interacts with:

-Future World Hub, Customize, Ingestion, chat instance, world folder, per-world database, and graph systems may use committed world IDs as stable references.
+Future World Hub, Customize, Ingestion, chat instance, and graph systems may use committed world IDs as stable references.
 Systems that represent real world use should call the explicit mark-used repository behavior at their own interaction boundary, but they should keep their own storage responsibilities separate.

 Current Edge Cases